Thyroid

 How to do it:

-• Lie on your stomach with your hands placed under your shoulders and elbows close to the body.
+• Lie on your stomach with hands under shoulders.

 5. Uttanasana (Standing Forward Bend)